bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

-Once a codec features CSV has been created, with columns covering the major operating modes of the codec to be tested, the :ref:`vc2-test-case-generator` command may be used to generate test cases.
+Once a codec features CSV has been created, with columns covering the major operating modes of the codec to be tested, the :ref:`vc2-test-case-generator` command can be used to generate test cases.

 In the simplest case, the command should be provided with the filename of your codec features CSV::